jtdLab/dart_counter/README.md

 // TODO share even more around blocs by sharing event handler impl or make base calss that impls some event handlers if tahts possible with darts

-// TODO bobs27 inputrow bloc
 // TODO score detailed inputrow bloc
 // TODO score detailed keyboard bloc

+// TODO double general what to display in input rows input field ???
+// TODO double keyboard bloc
 // TODO double inputrow bloc

-// TODO single inputrow bloc
+// TODO single keyboard bloc

+// TODO bobs27 keyboard bloc

 // TODO trainig and play servic eshould return not void but bool or smth that indicated the method got performed successfully or not

+!!!!!!! import strucural approach needed who notify who (bloc level) !!!!!!!!!!!!!!!!!
+// TODO input row input changed event never used ??
+// and should it be used and not calc input depeding on icoming dependencies like dart displayer